Betrayal Trauma and Post-Betrayal Syndrome

 Infographic

-When pathological, the pain often becomes the story, and the story can become the source of the pain.
+Pain often becomes the story, and the story can become the source of the pain.
 At some point, as with grief, we must move beyond betrayal and learn to trust again.

 So, what is betrayal trauma?
-Betrayal trauma occurs when the people or institutions on which a person depends for survival significantly violate that person’s trust or well-being
+Betrayal trauma occurs when the people or institutions on which a person depends for survival significantly violate that person’s trust or well-being.

-Considerations and Recovery from Betrayal Trauma
+Recovery from Betrayal Trauma

 Manifesting Betrayal Trauma